Operation Condor: Uruguay

-Mexico

-In the 1960s and 1970s, Mexico was persuaded to be part of both Operation Intercept and Operation Condor, developed between 1975 and 1978, with the pretext to fight against the cultivation of opium and marijuana in the "Golden Triangle", particularly in Sinaloa.

-The operation, commanded by General José Hernández Toledo, was a flop with no major drug lord captures, however reported many abuses and repression in rural zones.

-Mexico had its own, denominated "Operacion Condor", which was interweaved with the Mexican Dirty War during the same era, in which the military was documented to "disappear", kill, rape and torture several rural people (including social activists and political opponents) they supposedly linked to the Illegal drug trade there, especially in the state of Sinaloa.

 Other cases

 Edgardo Enríquez, Chilean leader of the MIR, "disappeared" in Argentina, as did the MIR leader Jorge Fuentes.
-Alexei Jaccard and Ricardo Ramírez were "disappeared," and a support network to the Communist party was dismantled in Argentina in 1977.
+Alexei Jaccard and Ricardo Ramírez were "disappeared", and a support network to the Communist party was dismantled in Argentina in 1977.
 Cases of repression in the country against German, Spanish, Peruvian, and Jewish people were also reported.
 The assassinations of former Bolivian president Juan José Torres and former Uruguayan deputies Héctor Gutiérrez and Zelmar Michelini in Buenos Aires in 1976 were also part of Condor.
-The DINA contacted Croatian terrorists (i.e. Ustashe émigrés and descendants), Italian neofascists and the Shah's SAVAK to locate and assassinate dissidents in exile.
+The DINA contacted Croatian terrorists (i.e., Ustashe émigrés and descendants), Italian neo-fascists, and the Shah's SAVAK to locate and assassinate dissidents in exile.

 According to reports in 2006, resulting from trials of top officials in Argentina, Operation Condor was at its peak in 1976 when Chilean exiles in Argentina were threatened; many went underground or into exile again in other countries.
 Chilean General Carlos Prats had been assassinated by DINA in Buenos Aires in 1974, with the help of former CIA agent Michael Townley.
 Cuban diplomats were assassinated in Buenos Aires in the Automotores Orletti torture center, one of the 300 clandestine prisons of the dictatorship.
 These centers were managed by the Grupo de Tareas 18, headed by former police officer and intelligence agent Aníbal Gordon, earlier convicted of armed robbery, who reported directly to General Commandant of the SIDE, Otto Paladino.

 Automotores Orletti was the main base of foreign intelligence services involved in Operation Condor.
 José Luis Bertazzo, a survivor of kidnapping and torture who was detained there for two months, identified Chilean, Uruguayan, Paraguayan and Bolivian nationals held as prisoners and who were interrogated by agents from their own countries.
 The 19-year-old daughter-in-law of poet Juan Gelman was tortured here along with her husband, before being transported to a Montevideo prison.
 There she delivered a baby which was immediately stolen by Uruguayan military officers and placed for illegal adoption with friends of the regime.
 Decades later, President Jorge Batlle ordered an investigation and finally, Macarena Gelman was found and recovered her identity.